 Make sure you have a good supply of raw food and know how much you're feeding.
 Raw is fed at 2-3% of the ideal adult weight (puppies at 2-3% of their ideal adult weight) so work out how much you will need to feed.
-Please refer to our feeding guide for assistance.
+Please refer to our Raw Dog Food Calculator for assistance.

-For those switching to raw from processed feeds, we sell a very popular starter box containing 9 x 1kg packs.
+For those switching to raw from processed feeds, we sell a very popular Switch to Raw Hamper.

 Raw fed dogs have much higher stomach acidity than kibble fed dogs.
 This is perfectly natural and is important in helping dogs to digest meat and bone.

 Raw fed dogs obtain a lot of moisture from their food so you will notice your dog drinking less.
+If you are switching from kibble, there can be a very noticeable reduction in water intake.
 This is perfectly normal.
-You will also notice that stools are much smaller and pellet-like which, again, is normal.

 If you have any concerns at all, please do not hesitate to contact us.